codemirror/website/site/examples/autocompletion/index.md

-[completion sources](##autocomplete.CompletionSource), which are functions that take a [completion context](##autocomplete.CompletionContext)—an object with information about the completion being requeststed—and return an [object](##autocomplete.CompletionResult) that describes the range that's being completed and the [options](##autocomplete.Completion) to show.
+[completion sources](##autocomplete.CompletionSource), which are functions that take a [completion context](##autocomplete.CompletionContext)—an object with information about the completion being requested—and return an [object](##autocomplete.CompletionResult) that describes the range that's being completed and the [options](##autocomplete.Completion) to show.
 Sources may run asynchronously by returning a promise.